 “BCB has a threefold purpose: to showcase new and existing brands to possible business consumers, to provide useful education for the hospitality and drinks industries, and to facilitate networking within and between the two industries,” says Winchester.
 “Two of those three really need face-to-face human interaction, but we adapted.”

 Minnick concurs that drinks professionals want to find ways to forge deep connections going forward.
 “Things may look a little different, or we might have different people moving things forward,” he says.
-“But our industry is a social one, and we shouldn’t let COVID or any political nightmare get us down.
+“But our industry is a social one, and we shouldn’t let the pandemic or any political nightmare get us down.
 At the end of the day, we pour ourselves a little drink and have a toast, and everything’s all right.”